+- Slow/fast frequency hopping

+- Operation without GNSS

+- Network time distribution via Air Interface

+- Optimized interference

-- Slow/fast frequency hopping - Operation without GNSS - Network time distribution via Air Interface - Optimized interference cancellation algorithms - Supported bandwidths: 5 / 10 / 20 MHz - QoS based network radio resource management can be used to ensure that the most critical services will be available as long as any radio connection can be maintained.
+- cancellation algorithms • Supported bandwidths: 5 / 10 / 20 MHz

+- QoS based network radio

+- resource management • Supports up to 1000 nodes in one network
-Table 2: Main features of the TAC WIN Tactical Router and TAC WIN Waveform

-TAC WIN Tactical Router is the routing and waveform processing unit for the TAC WIN system (Table 2).
-It can support one to three TAC WIN radios heads (RH-I, RH-III, RH-IV, RH-IV HG), which can be operated simultaneously and in any combination.
+Table 2: Main features of the TAC WIN Tactical Router and TAC WIN Waveform one to three TAC WIN radios heads (RH-I, RH-III, RH-IV, RH-IV HG), which can be operated simultaneously and in any combination.
 This system architecture enables relaying from one frequency band to another.
-In addition to wireless connections, the IP network can be extended with wired connections, both copper field wire and copper or fiber optic Ethernet are supported.
+In addition to wireless connections, the TAC WIN IP network can be extended with wired connections, both copper field wire and copper or fiber optic Ethernet are supported.